Arterial switch operation: Intra-operative

-The heart is accessed via median sternotomy, and the patient is given heparin to prevent the blood from clotting.
-A generous section of pericardium is harvested, then disinfected and sterilized with a weak solution of glutaraldehyde; and the coronary and great artery anatomy are examined.
-The ductus arteriosus and right pulmonary branch, up to and including the first branches in the hilum of the right lung, are separated from the surrounding supportive tissue to allow mobility of the vessels.
-Silk marking sutures may be placed in the pulmonary trunk at this time, to indicate the commissure of the aorta to the neo-aorta; alternatively, this may be done later in the procedure.
+The heart is accessed via median sternotomy and its pericardium is removed so the coronary and great arteries can be seen.
+The ductus arteriosus and main right pulmonary artery, up to and including the first branches in the hilum of the right lung, are separated from the surrounding supportive tissue to allow mobility of the vessels.
+Cardiopulmonary bypass is then initiated and the body is cooled to prevent the brain damage otherwise associated with low blood flow during the surgery.

-The cardiopulmonary bypass is then initiated by inserting a cannula into the ascending aorta as distally from the aortic root as possible while still supplying all arterial branches, another cannula is inserted into the right atrium, and a vent is created for the left ventricle via catheterization of the right superior pulmonary vein.
-The HLM is started at a low-flow and the patient's body is cooled to a rectal temperature of 20 ° C (68 °F), which prevents the brain damage otherwise associated with the temporary circulatory arrest necessary during the procedure; the patient must be cooled for a minimum of 20 minutes prior to beginning the repair.

-While the patient is cooling, the ductus arteriosus is ligated at both the aortic and pulmonary ostia, then transected at its center; the left pulmonary branch, including the first branches in the hilum of the left lung, is separated from the supportive tissue; and the aorta is marked at the site it will be transected, which is just below the pulmonary bifurcation, proximal to where the pulmonary artery will be transected.

-When the patient is fully cooled, the ascending aorta is clamped as close as possible below the HLM cannula, and cardioplegia is achieved by delivering cold blood to the heart via the ascending aorta (below the cross clamp).
-The aorta is then transected at the marked spot, and the pulmonary artery is transected a few millimetres below the bifurcation.
-The vessels are again examined, and the pulmonary root is inspected for left ventricular outflow tract obstruction (LVOTO).
-If a ventricular septal defect (VSD) is present, it may be repaired, at this point via either the aortic or pulmonary valve; it may alternatively be repaired later in the procedure.
+While the patient is cooling, the ductus arteriosus is ligated at both the aortic and pulmonary ostia, then transected at its center; the main left pulmonary artery including its first branches in the left hilum, is separated from surrounding connective tissue.
+When the patient is fully cooled, the ascending aorta is clamped and cardioplegia is achieved by delivering cold blood to the heart via the ascending aorta (below the cross clamp).
+The aorta and pulmonary arteries are surgically cut.
+The vessels are again examined, and the pulmonary root is inspected for left ventricular outflow tract obstruction.
+If a ventricular septal defect is present, it is also repaired via the aortic or pulmonary valve.